-“Camp gives girls the opportunity to try new things, to reach out of their comfort zone, to make new friendships and demonstrate leadership qualities.
+“Campers have the opportunity to try new things, to reach out of their comfort zone, to make new friendships and demonstrate leadership qualities.
 She loved, loved the songs and skits and has been singing them every day since coming home.”

 A Note on Grade Levels